genbtc/AutoTrimps-stable/README.md

 Automation script for the idle incremental game Trimps, based on the zininzinin script and modified by genBTC (genr8_ on discord)

 ## Discussion / Discord Channel
 Discord is a chat program.
-Come to talk about AutoTrimps, for help, or suggestions for new features : https://discord.gg/0VbWe0dxB9kIfV2C
+Come to talk about AutoTrimps, for help, or suggestions for new features : https://discord.gg/0VbWe0dxB9kIfV2C (same one as zininzinin)

 ## Script Installation
 **Please backup your game via export before and during use to prevent losing your save due to corruption!**

-Option 1: Install Greasemonkey (Firefox) or Tampermonkey (Chrome)
+Option 1: Install Tampermonkey (Chrome) or Greasemonkey (Firefox)

-TamperMonkey Instructions:
+Chrome/TamperMonkey Instructions:
 - Open the Tampermonkey dashboard and go to utilities – in the URL box paste https://raw.githubusercontent.com/genbtc/AutoTrimps/gh-pages/user.js and import
 - Alternatively, paste the contents of `user.js` into a user scrip
 - The script should automatically load everytime you go to https://trimps.github.io or the game on Kongregate
 - You will know you have the script loaded if you see the Automation and Graphs buttons in the game menu at the bottom

+FireFox/GreaseMonkey instructions not available, please write some for us.

 Option 2: Via a Bookmark (does not work with Kongregate)
 - Create new bookmark and set its target to: